ekelundh/qledger-cloudformation-deployment/README.md

 - validate service is working using any desired endpoints, base URL of service specified in the output of `Deploy-QLedgerProductionDeployment.ps1`

 ### Prepare your local environment
-You will need to install the AWS CLI (2+), PowerShell Core (7 LTS), and Docker on your machine.
-You should also have git on this machine so that you can clone this repository and the QLedger repository.
-The user should have permission to use docker without the use of sudo/elevated permissions.
+You will need to install the AWS CLI (2+), PowerShell Core (7 LTS), Git, and Docker on your machine.
+You may run into permission issues if the executing user does not have permission to use docker without the use of sudo/elevated permissions.
-The following software is required to be installed on your machine before running:
-  - Git
-  - PowerShell Core 6+
-  - AWS CLI (v2, but should work with v1)
-  - Docker (I used 19.03.13)

 - [Git installation instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git/)
 - [PowerShell Core installation instructions](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7)